Exploring Alternatives to Traditional CPAP Machines

 Expiratory Positive Airway Pressure (EPAP) is another alternative to traditional CPAP machines.
 EPAP devices are small, adhesive valves that are placed over the nostrils.
 They allow air to flow freely into the lungs but create resistance when the user exhales, helping to keep the airways open.

 One of the main advantages of EPAP devices is their portability.
-They are small, lightweight, and do not require a power source, making them an excellent option for individuals who travel frequently.
-However, they may not be suitable for individuals with severe sleep apnea or those who breathe through their mouth during sleep.
+They are small, lightweight, and do not require a power source, making them an excellent option for frequent travelers.
+However, they may not be suitable for individuals with severe sleep apnea or those who breathe through their mouths during sleep.

 Hypoglossal Nerve Stimulation (HNS)